QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: QUBO Compilation

 \subsection{Variable Encoding}

 When attempting to run constrained or non-binary programs on QUBO-amenable solvers, one must be able to encode the problem's variables and functions as a QUBO instance, which is described by binary variables.
 The conversion from non-binary to binary variables is the first step in the conversion process.
 In some cases, the reformulation is exact, for example, when converting bounded integer variables to binary.
-Real variables, however, must go through discretization before the aforementioned transformation.
+However, real variables must go through discretization prior to the aforementioned transformation.